-Amber Boardman’s artistic legacy spans from Georgia State University, where she graduated with a B.F.A. to her current residence in Sydney, Australia where she exhibits her work and teaches studio art.
+Amber Boardman (b.
+1981, Portland, ME) has earned an artistic legacy that spans from Georgia State University, where she graduated with a B.F.A. to her current residence in Sydney, Australia where she exhibits her work and teaches studio art.
 In addition, she obtained an M.F.A. from the School of Visual Art in New York and further enhanced her repertoire of studio work.
-Boardman’s collaboration in group exhibitions has been extensive, garnering various accolades; most recently, she placed as a finalist in 2015 for both the Manning Art Prize and the Warringah Art Prize, both in Sydney, Australia.
-Born in 1981 in Portland, Maine, Boardman has expanded her repertoire; as teacher, artist and lecturer, her philosophy involves sharing her unique talents, as well as, exhibiting her work.
-Recently, Expansion, exhibited at the Edwina Corlette Gallery in Brisbane, Australia and Permission, exhibited at the Chalk House Gallery in Sydney, Australia were among Amber Boardman’s 2015 solo productions.
-Her upcoming exhibition in 2016, Sitcom Studies at the Ivy Brown Gallery with Art Pow Wow, will be on view in New York.
+Boardman’s collaboration in group exhibitions has been extensive, garnering various accolades, including being placed as a finalist for both the Manning Art Prize and the Warringah Art Prize, both in Sydney, Australia, 2015.
+She has held numerous solo exhibitions, including Crowd Scenes at Chalk Horse (Sydney, Australia, 2019), Expansion at the Edwina Corlette Gallery (Brisbane, Australia, 2015), and STILL at Marcia Wood Gallery (Atlanta, GA, 2011).
+As for group exhibitions, she has been shown extensively across the globe, including at Willoughby Visual Arts Biennial (Sydney, Australia, 2019), We Are at Postmasters Gallery (Rome, Italy, 2018), Steal This Bike at Mint (Atlanta, GA, 2014), and Paint it Black at The Shirey (Brooklyn, NY, 2011).

 Click the title below to view individual works